-Parents who elect to pick up and drop off their children may do so at the east end of the building.
+Parents who elect to pick up and drop off their children may do so at the east side of the building (please follow maps provided by the school).
 The driveway in front of the building will be reserved for bus traffic only.
-Traffic is restricted to "busses only" from 7:30 a.m. to 3:30 p.m.
-Please do not park in the loading zone on the east side of the building.
 Other regulations may be added based on the needs of the school.